The Challenge I Program

 Each week, students are assigned a physical science module from the text.

-In seminar, tutors lead students through simple labs and explain the integrated math principles as well as contents of the current module.
+In seminar, directors lead students through simple labs and explain the integrated math principles as well as contents of the current module.

 Integrating exposition skills, students also learn how to write a well-structured research paper with appropriate documentation.